davizalpe/Sega-Mega-CD-Spatcher/README.md

 License
 -------

-The source code for the web project is licensed under the GPL version 3 or later (see COPYING).
+The source code is licensed under the GPL version 3 or later (see COPYING).

 This file is part of Spatcher.